Adrienne “Marie Adrienne” Curran

 “Talk much to our Lord in peace and calm.”

--St Julie Billiart
+-St. Julie Billiart

-She belonged to St. Mary Star of the Sea Parish, where she was baptized, received First Holy Communion and was confirmed, and where she was educated by the Sisters of Mercy at St. Mary Star of the Sea Grammar School.
+Sister Adrienne belonged to St. Mary Star of the Sea Parish, where she was baptized, received First Holy Communion and was confirmed, and where she was educated by the Sisters of Mercy at St. Mary Star of the Sea Grammar School.
 She received her secondary education at Fitton Central High School, an all-girls’ high school in another parish in East Boston, where she was educated by the Sisters of Notre Dame de Namur.

 She entered the Sisters of Notre Dame de Namur on August 1, 1951, at Waltham, Massachusetts.
-“In answer to the question, “Why did I enter Notre Dame?”—especially when I had three relatives with the Sisters of Mercy—the answer is that I felt that Notre Dame asked for a greater sacrifice as well as an opportunity for foreign missionary work,” she recalls.
+“In answer to the question, ‘Why did I enter Notre Dame?’—especially when I had three relatives with the Sisters of Mercy—the answer is that I felt that Notre Dame asked for a greater sacrifice as well as an opportunity for foreign missionary work,” she recalls.
 “And I admired my teachers and recognized their desire to teach us.”

-“I’m grateful for the education provided by Notre Dame, at Emmanuel College, Boston, graduate study at University of New Hampshire, and doctoral study at the University of Massachusetts at Amherst.”
+A lifelong learner, Sister Adrienne has pursued multiple opportunities to grow her knowledge and skills.
+She says, “I’m grateful for the education provided by Notre Dame, at Emmanuel College, Boston, graduate study at University of New Hampshire, and doctoral study at the University of Massachusetts at Amherst.”

-For the next 20 summers, she worked at “The Lake” caring for our Sisters.
+It was understood in the Province at the time that after completing bachelor’s and master’s degrees, each Sister would give some service to the Province during the summer months.
+For 20 summers, Sister Adrienne worked at “The Lake” in Worcester, caring for Sisters in their retirement years.
 “These were very special summers,” she recalls.
-“It was a way of paying back/being grateful for the Sisters’ sacrifice that provided so much for me.”
+“It was a way of paying back and being grateful for the Sisters’ sacrifice that provided so much for me.”

-Updated in 2025
+Updated in 2026